Pocket WiFi vs Travel eSIM: Which Is Better?

 Disadvantages of a Travel eSIMs

 - Single Device Connectivity: While Travel eSIMs work well for smartphones, they may not be as suitable for travelers who need to connect multiple devices simultaneously.
-That said, if your data plan allows you to data share, then you can essentially use your phone to act as a hotspot to let other devices to connect to it.
+That said, if your data plan allows you to data share, then you can essentially use your phone as a hotspot to let other devices to connect to it.

 - Compatibility: Not all smartphones support eSIM functionality, so you'll need a compatible device to use this option.
+Refer to this list of eSIM-compatible devices to check if your phone supports eSIMs.

 So is a Pocket WiFi or eSIM better for me?

 Choosing between Pocket WiFi and Travel eSIM ultimately depends on your specific travel needs and preferences.
 If you require internet connectivity for multiple devices, will be traveling in groups, and are sure you will be sticking together during your trip, Pocket WiFi may be the way to go.
-On the other hand, if you value convenience, cost-effectiveness, and have a compatible smartphone, Travel eSIM can be an excellent choice for solo travelers or those looking to streamline their travel gear.
+On the other hand, if you value convenience, cost-effectiveness, and have a compatible smartphone, a travel eSIM can be an excellent choice for solo travelers or those looking to streamline their travel gear.

 Ultimately, the decision should align with your travel habits and objectives, ensuring that you stay connected seamlessly and enjoy your journey to the fullest, no matter where in the world you may be.